therealsmat/portfolio/priv/posts/2024/11-14-machine-learning-vector-search.md

 At this point, we have established two things:
 - We need to convert our list of books from strings (or maps) to vector embedding;
-- we need to store this vector embedding in a database.
+- We need to store these embeddings in a way that makes them easily queryable.

 ## Storing vector embedding
 The choice of storage solutions for vector embeddings depends on a number of factors, not purely technical ones.